Mathics3/mathics-development-guide/docs/extending/code-overview/python-modules.rst

 There is a separate `README
 <https://github.com/Mathics3/mathics-core/blob/master/mathics/core/parser/README.md>`_
-for decribing how this works.
+for describing how this works.

 ``mathics.eval``